dialoguebranch/dlb-web/README.md

   `npm run dev`

 ### 2.3.
 Running DLB Web Service and Keycloak using Docker Compose
-* In your terminal, navigate to the `{GIT}/dialoguebranch/dlb-web/docker-compose/` folder.
+* Make sure that you are still in the terminal in your `{GIT}/dialoguebranch/` folder.
-* Run using `docker compose -f compose-with-keycloak.yml up`
+* Run using `docker compose -f dlb-web/docker-compose/compose-with-keycloak.yml up -d`
-* Or, if you built the dev image, run `docker compose -f compose-with-keycloak-dev.yml up -d`, and then you can close this terminal.
+* Or, if you built the dev image, run `docker compose -f dlb-web/docker-compose/compose-with-keycloak-dev.yml up -d`.

+The first time it may take a while until Keycloak is fully initialized and running.

 ### 2.4.
 Test the Setup
 * Open a web-browser in http://localhost:8081/.
 This should bring up the Keycloak administration